Long Island School Performance & Rankings

 Students in a Long Island classroom during lesson; education concept.

-Long Island has more than 125 public school districts across Nassau and Suffolk Counties.
-This page lists district-by-district graduation rates from the latest NYSED report cards and links directly to NYSED for per-pupil spending and test proficiency.
+Long Island has more than 125 public school districts across Nassau and Suffolk Counties, with district performance varying by community, enrollment, demographics, and grade configuration.
+This page summarizes district-level graduation rates from New York State Education Department report-card data and directs readers to NYSED for official per-pupil spending, test proficiency, accountability, and fiscal transparency details.
 File photo: Gorodenkoff, licensed.

 CategoryNassau CountySuffolk CountyLong Island Total